PicCollage Subscribers' Collaging Experience: Lifecycle, Mixed-Methods Research to Deepen Engagement and Usage

 After the presentation, multiple PMs decided to prioritize this project over other items they originally planned to work on.

-Survey results informed feature prioritization and 6 product features were launched in the following 2 quarters
+Survey results informed feature prioritization and research findings were translated into 6 product features that were launched in the following 2 quarters

 Subscribers' monthly in-app engagement increased by 10+%